The Old Darlinghurst Gaol: A Tour

 A Sad and Brutal Place

 Justin talks about conditions at the gaol.
 It was a sad and brutal place.
 Many people who were incarcerated here ended up being transferred to what was then called a lunatic asylum.
-Justin shows us the gallows where over 70 men and one woman were hung.
+Justin shows us the gallows where over 70 men and one woman were hanged.
 The tour gets a bit gruesome here, and Justin invites anyone who is squeamish to leave before he describes the hanging process.
 The hangman didn’t always get it right.

 There’s so much more to see in the gaol complex.
 We see the entrance to the tunnel that leads to the courthouse and the last remaining sentry tower.
 We walk past the library, the engine house, the kitchen garden and hospital scullery.
 These are all repurposed for use by the Art School.